gabrielmarin97/gabrielmarin97.github.io/courses/vector-calculus.md

 title: "Math Camp: Macroeconomic Policy.
 Fiscal, Monetary and Finance "
 ---
-Please find the slides for each of the math camp topics.
-If you find any mistakes or have any questions, please let me know at my contact email gmarinmunoz@iadb.org.
+Here you will find the slides for each of the math camp topics.
+If you see any mistakes or have any questions, please let me know at my contact email gmarinmunoz@iadb.org.

 #### Course Information